Is Product Traceability Becoming a Need to Survive in the Global Supply Chain Market?

 EAN-13 is popular, recognizable, and useful for general day-to-day retail transactions since it can be read by any barcode reader.
 The check number also helps ensure accuracy when entering the code by hand.
 It combines numbers together mathematically in a certain way to get a specific, one-digit outcome.
 If the check digit does not match that outcome, then the code has been entered incorrectly.

-• GS1 India is the only authorised body in India to issue GS1 barcode numbers.
+• GS1 India is the only authorized body in India to issue GS1 barcode numbers.

 • If your label your products with authentic GS1 barcodes (bought from GS1 India), your products will be visible through various GS1 repositories, including Verified by GS1, GEPIR, GS1 DataKart, etc.